 From the colonial grandeur of New Delhi to the shimmering lakes of Udaipur, India is a real head-turner.
 Whether one strolls through bazaars selling spices and saris or takes a tuk-tuk to a palatial temple, the country caters for visitors of both a relaxed or energetic nature.
 Make a beeline for the Amber Fort if you want a marvellous example of Rajput architecture, or the Taj Mahal if you want a sunrise to remember.
 Built by an emperor to remember his beloved wife, it’s the epitome of romance.
 Air Canada recently added a direct Toronto-Mumbai route making it even easier to get to India these days.

 Often named the Emerald Isle, Ireland encompasses vast landscapes of lush greenery, along with atmospheric towns and villages and a remarkably wild coastline.
 But aside from the glorious landscape, it’s the unique traditions people come here to experience, with a distinct history that can be seen through its ancient castles.
 If you have the time, try to drive the Wild Atlantic Way to see the natural beauty of Ireland.
 If time is limited, stopping in Dublin or Belfast is a great way to get a quick taste of the culture.
+While you’re here, be sure to head to one of the best pubs according to locals or stay in a castle.

 The Galapagos Islands